Anonymous said: Your work on the Gold short is beautiful!! - Paul Briggs - pbcbstudios.blogspot

 Apparently, thinking I would have the luxury of time to work on things upon graduation was extremely naive of me.
 Moving lots of times and working to pay off student loans happened.
 These are not excuses I should be making, I need more discipline and motivation in my life.
 I’m just asking for your mere patience/forgiveness for taking longer than I should with these things.

 Anonymous said: Hi Karen.
 Please tell me, who starred in the "I've Got You and You've Got Me" remixed by Broken Social Scene.
 The guy and the girl.
 The guy has played in any group ?

 That’s my best friend Matt and his wife.
 He used to be the drummer for Public Unrest and for The Bicycle Rider, and some other bands.

-Anonymous asked: do you ever get flustered because your mind is overcome with creative ideas and you cant think straight
+Anonymous said: do you ever get flustered because your mind is overcome with creative ideas and you cant think straight

 Yes…I write them down and try to make lists.

-Anonymous asked: you are really talented. wish i could meet you to share a beer. i'm in nyc.
+Anonymous said: you are really talented. wish i could meet you to share a beer. i'm in nyc.

 Well if I am ever in NYC, or if you are ever in Chicago, I would love to grab a bite and have a beer.